Launched in 2024, the purpose of the BCC's online directory of UK combinatorialists is to

 help orientate and provide visibility to junior researchers.

 The directory's usefulness is proportional to the number of individuals who contribute and keep their entries up to date.
 Please use the buttons below to sign up or remove/update your entry.
+For more detailed information, please see the Frequently Asked Questions below.

-This directory was last updated on 17 March 2025.
+This directory was last updated on 3 December 2025.

 Who is eligible to sign up?